gajenderyadavv/live-video-streaming-server/README.md

 3. `docker-compose up`
 4. Open OBS and in settings set the server to `rtmp://server-ip:1935/live` to send video from local machine to server and the stream key to `test?key=supersecret`
 5. Open a browser and go to `http://server-ip:3000` to view your live stream!

+To push modified Docker images to Azure container Registry(ACR): Make sure you are login into your terminal with your Azure Credentials.

+"docker tag image_name registry_name.azurecr.io/image_name" Tagging an image according to the Azure Registry Pushing.

+"docker push registry_name.azurecr.io/image_name" Pushing to ACR.

 ## Suggestions to Noteb before Starting: (Made following suggestions from Chat GPT)